gazellekit/gazelle/README.md

 - Develop bespoke plugins so that other software can benefit from Gazelle,
 - Organise local meetups to discuss how Gazelle could enhance your existing workflows,
 - Plan conferences and community engagement events to broaden Gazelle's adoption,
-- For Go developers, consider importing Gazelle as a package into your own projects.
+- For .NET developers, consider importing Gazelle as a library into your own projects.

 ## Errata